holderbaum-io/think-about-website/content/en/consensus_intro.md

 # Our Consensus {#backtotop}

-To create a safe conference for everyone we implemented three different layers:
+To create a safe conference for everyone, we decided on three different layers:

+Using three different layers we are trying to

+The approach we have chosen to create a safe conference for everyone is based on these three layers:

-All participants have to agree on our [Code of Conduct](#coc).
+1. All participants to agree on our [Code of Conduct](#coc).

-In our [Message of Empowerment](#empowerment) we want to encourage everyone to seize their rights!
+2. With our [Message of Empowerment](#empowerment) we want to encourage everyone to seize their rights!

-In case of harassment our on-site [Awareness-Team](#awareness) is available to support you and to enforce these rules.
+3. Our on-site [Awareness-Team](#awareness) is available to support you and keep everyone safe.

-Moreover do we want to promote an [ethical usage of personal Data](#privacy).
+We also would like to promote a policy of [ethical usage of personal data](#privacy).